VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ### Design Phase

-The Design Phase is actually *between* the frame, before *Validation* and *Rendering*.
+The Design Phase is actually *between* the rendered frames, before *Validation* and *Rendering*.
 In this phase, the scene graph (nodes and others) could be modified.
 This is what Ventuz Designer does.
 The current Design API is quite simple and currently only for nodes and their required GUI features, but it is planned to give full access to the scene tree, all nodes, internal and external Vx-nodes in later versions of Vx.
 See [Roadmap](#roadmap)

 #### Verbs

 Every Vx-Node can implement `verbs`.
 A verb is a GUI-action, displayed as a button at the bottom of the Property and Layer Editor.
-If the use presses such a verb button the dedicated method in your Vx-code is called.
+If the user presses such a verb button the dedicated method in your Vx-code is called.

-The verb function are declared as method of your node class, while the usual naming rules take place again; a method named `VerbDoSomething` defines a verb with the name `DoSomething`.
+The verb functions are declared as method of your node class, while the usual naming rules take place again; a method named `VerbDoSomething` defines a verb with the name `DoSomething`.

-The property and layer edit call the Verb functions several times to probe if the verb is currently available.
+The Property and Layer Editor calls the Verb functions several times to probe if the verb is currently available.
 In this case the `probe` argument is `true` and the method implementation should not perform any action but return the state of the verb.
 If the verb was clicked by the user the `probe` parameters is `false` and the implementation should do its job.
 The returned VerbState is ignored after execution.

 ```c#
 public VerbState VerbDoSomething(bool probe)